How to Start Poultry Farming

 Care of Chicks

 Proper care of the chicks during the first 14 days is critical.
-Mortality of chicks is highest in the first few days.
+The mortality of chicks is highest in the first few days.
 The temperature should be consistently and properly managed.
 Feed and water must be available and fresh.

 Important Tips on Placing Chicks in Brooder: